cobrateam/splinter/docs/browser.rst

 Changing Browser User-Agent
 ===========================

-You can pass User-Agent on Browser instantiation.
+You can pass a User-Agent header on Browser instantiation.

 .. highlight:: python